Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/create-voice-application.md

 ---
 title: Create a Voice API application
 description: The application stores security and configuration information for your interaction with the API.
-navigation_weight: 3
+navigation_weight: 2
 ---

-# Create a Voice API Application
+# Create a Nexmo Voice API Application

 Every number programmability service application that you build must be associated with a Nexmo Voice Application.